rdodda99/English_Score_Prediction/README.md

 ## Features

-- End-to-end ML pipeline that includes data preprocessing, model training, evaluation, and deployment
+- End-to-End ML Pipeline: The project encompasses an end-to-end machine learning pipeline, including data preprocessing, model training, evaluation, and deployment stages, ensuring a streamlined and efficient workflow.
-- Dockerization of the project to ensure reproducibility and portability
+- Dockerization: The entire project is containerized using Docker, promoting reproducibility and portability across different environments and systems.
-- Continuous integration and delivery using GitHub Actions
+- Continuous Integration and Delivery: GitHub Actions are integrated for continuous integration and delivery, enabling automated testing, building, and deployment processes.
-- Deployment to AWS Elastic Beanstalk for scalable and reliable hosting
+- Cloud Deployment: The English score prediction model is deployed on AWS Elastic Beanstalk, a scalable and reliable hosting platform, ensuring high availability and performance.
-- Flask web application that provides a user interface for interacting with the model
+- Flask Web Application: A user-friendly Flask web application is provided, allowing users to interact with the model through a intuitive interface, facilitating easy access and utilization of the prediction capabilities.

-Link to access the deployed application - [StudentPerformancePrediction](http://studentperformance-env.eba-gjnxjvpq.eu-north-1.elasticbeanstalk.com/)

 ## Requirements